Film review: The Invincible Six

 That night a few bandits try to raid the village, but the Six repel them, dropping about 20 of them literally one bullet per bad guy.
 The surviving bandits retreat, but a hooded figure infiltrates the village through a hidden tunnel and slips into the bathhouse.
 Tex pursues, and after a hand-to-hand fight both fall into a pool.
 Tex rips off the head covering and discovers that the figure is not one of the (male) bandits, but Zari, Elke Sommer's character.
 Of course by falling into the water, Sommer has drenched her blouse, thus revealing her attractive nipples.
 Zari, it turns out, was Malik's woman.
 Her exact provenance is not revealed.
 We're told that she met Malik while working as a belly dancer in Tehran.
 She obviously doesn't look Persian, and at one point she crosses herself like a Catholic.
 She also says "to Nazar and men like him I'm an infidel, but I must respect their beliefs".
 But on the other hand she mocks Tex and Ronald as "you foreigners" and talks about "our Persian ways", so go figure.
 Zari tells Tex that Nazar has to "prove himself" to the other bandits by dragging Malik's body back to the hills.
-Seasoned cineastes will suspect that there's more to it than mere superstition, and will also predict that Zari and Tex, being in the same basic line of work (golddigging) will eventually hook up now that Zari is officially available.
+Seasoned cineastes will suspect that there's more to it than that, and will also predict that Zari and Tex, being in the same basic line of work (golddigging) will eventually hook up now that Zari is officially available.

 Life returns to the town the next day as the villagers file in from their (undisclosed) hideout.
 Among them is the cowardly, self-important mayor.
 Three of the Invincible Six attempt to break out by jeep to summon the Army.
 They shoot several bandits, but the guide they'd recruited from the village is killed, so with no one to show them the escape route, they retreat back to town.
 Now's a good time to point out that Giorgio's jeep is one of those magical movie good-guy vehicles that repels bad-guy bullets, never runs out of gas, and never breaks down when you're on the run.